 But the real effect at work is not really ice sharing its cold, but rather absorbing heat from its environment.

 Ice absorbs heat through its surface area.
 As it warms, the outer surface gets warmer and melts away.
 A new, fresh, cold layer of ice is exposed, which absorbs more heat.
 That cycle repeats until the ice is fully melted and none remains.

-More exposed surface area equals faster cooling
+More surface area equals faster cooling

 Block ice has less surface area relative to its volume, so it melts slower and lasts longer.